jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 _This is part of [a series of posts](https://www.joshwulf.com/categories/stackoverflowed/) where I refactor code from StackOverflow questions, with a discussion of the changes.
 One of the great things about JavaScript is how scalable it is.
 You can start with a simple script, and there is nothing wrong with that.
 Usually these posts are about refactorings other than what the questioner asked about, and would be out of scope for the SO answer._

 Global scope is a feature of browser JavaScript that is a source of application-spanning bugs (it _is_ global).
-Global state doesn't impact the whole application - it creates a entire surface area for bugs that must be managed.
+Global state doesn't just impact the whole application - it creates a _entire new surface area_ for bugs _across the entire code base_, that has to be managed.
 Bugs related to global state can happen _anywhere_.
-The number of potential bugs in every function increases as soon as you have global state.
+The number of potential bugs in _every function_ increases as soon as you have global state.

 Any local function can mess with the functioning of any other function by mutating global scope, and this can result in bugs that are hard to track down to their source.